 Stewart had been reluctant to revisit the role of Picard over the years, but Kurtzman said he agreed to get on board only if he could do something radically different with the character.
 “Patrick was really clear with us from the beginning he did not want to repeat what had already been done.”

-4. It will be the furthest in the future than any “Star Trek” property has explored.
+5. It will now be the second-furthest in the future than any “Star Trek” property has explored (thanks “Discovery!”).

 The one plot detail that Kurtzman would actually confirm will be a tie-in to J.J.
 Abrams’ 2009 reboot of the franchise “Star Trek.”